How to Create a Droplet

 Choose Authentication Method

 In the Choose Authentication Method section, you choose the method you want to use to log in to your Droplet.
-The Choose Authentication Method section of the Droplet creation page.
+Choose Authentication Method with SSH Key and Password cards, Add a public SSH key panel, and Add SSH Key link in the guidance banner.
 There are two options:

-• SSH key, which provide more security than a password.
+• SSH key, which provides more security than a password.

 Once you create and upload an SSH key to your DigitalOcean team, it remains available for you to add to any new Droplets you provision in the future.